JohnCoene/javascript-for-r/_book/1-01-intro-introduction.md

 Why blend two languages seemingly so far removed from each other?
 Well, precisely because they are fundamentally different languages that each have their strengths and weaknesses, combining the two allows making the most of their consolidated advantages and circumvent their respective limitations to produce software altogether better for it.

-Nevertheless, a fair reason to use JavaScript might simply be that the thing one wants to achieve in R has already been realised in JavaScript.
+Nevertheless, a fair reason to use JavaScript might be that the thing one wants to achieve in R has already been realised in JavaScript.
 Why reinvent the wheel when the solution already exists and that it can be made accessible from R?
 The R package [lawn](https://github.com/ropensci/lawn) [@R-lawn] by Ropensci integrates [turf.js](http://turfjs.org/), a brilliant library for geo-spatial analysis.
-JavaScript is by no means required to make those computations, they could be rewritten solely in R but that would be vastly more laborious than wrapping the JavaScript API in R as done by the package lawn.
+JavaScript is by no means required to make those computations, they could be rewritten solely in R, but that would be vastly more laborious than wrapping the JavaScript API in R as done by the package lawn.

 ```r